joeyaiello/docs/openpublishing/docs/partnerdocs/repo-creation.md

 Once this file has been committed, if there is a new language added under locales, the localized repo will be created automatically after the English branches publish.

-## Next steps
+## 6. Next steps
-The next step we need to do is to [provision the repo](repo-provision.md).
+The next step we need to do is to [provision the repo](../engdocs/repo-provision.md).
 VSC will do that for you.
 Please make sure that:
 Please send Xiaokai He and Sandra Aldana the following information:

 - Repo URLs
-- Make sure that the live branch is the default in the repo(s) to provision.
-- Repo branches and which one to associate to stage and live.
-In general, master should be for staging and live should be for publishing to live.
-See (Publis)[publish.md] topic.
-- Publishing end-points: MSDN, TechNet, VS.com, other.
+- Publishing end-point: MSDN, TechNet, VS.com, other.
 If other, we need the canonical URL you would like to have for your site.
+- Base URL for your content.
+This can be the docset name or a different one.
+This will be appended to the end-point URL.
+In our case, it is "openpublishing/docs", so the URL is `http://int.msdn.microsoft.com/en-us/openpublishing/docs`.